 Healthy Brownie Bites with Medjool Dates

 I love finding healthier alternatives to some of my favorite desserts, including these healthy brownie bites!
-It’s my first time to bake with Medjool Dates.
-This is also my first time to taste them too.
+It’s my first time baking with Medjool Dates.
+This is also my first time to taste them.
 At first, I was eating one a day; then, I thought I’d better stop so I could make these delicious, moist brownies.

 Healthy Brownie Bites with Medjool Dates Recipe